-A spacecraft attempting the first American Moon landing in 50 years is probably dead
+A spacecraft attempting the first American moon landing in 50 years is probably dead

+Around seven hours into Peregrine’s journey it was hit with a run of technical problems that have left the mission seemingly doomed

+Related video: First US lunar lander in more than 50 years rockets toward the Moon

-A spacecraft attempting the first American landing on the Moon since Apollo has probably failed, its engineers have said.
+A private spacecraft attempting to carry out the first US landing on the moon since Apollo has probably failed, its engineers have said.

-Peregrine Mission One had taken off as planned on Monday morning.
-But after a successful initial flight, and roughly seven hours into the mission, the spacecraft appeared to be hit with a run of problems that seemingly doomed the mission.
+Peregrine Mission One blasted off from Cape Canaveral in Florida as planned on Monday morning.
+But roughly seven hours into its journey, it was hit with a run of technical problems that have left the mission seemingly doomed.

-At first, Astrobotic, the company behind the spacecraft, said that it had failed to point properly towards the Sun.
-That meant that its batteries were not charging and the mission looked in peril.
+Astrobotic, the company behind the launch, said the spacecraft had failed to point properly towards the sun.
+That meant that its batteries were not charging and the mission looked likely to be in peril.

-Engineers managed to improvise a series of commands that were sent towards the spacecraft and it eventually pointed its solar panels towards the Sun as it should.
+Engineers managed to improvise a series of commands that were sent to the spacecraft, and it eventually pointed its solar panels towards the sun as it should.
 Astrobotic said the batteries were successfully charging.

-Soon after, however, it said that a failure within the propulsion system meant that the spacecraft was undergoing a “critical loss of propellant”.
+However, it later said that a propulsion system failure meant that the spacecraft was undergoing a “critical loss of propellant”.
 While its engineers were “working to try and stabilise this loss”, Astrobotic suggested that the mission had probably failed.

 “Given the situation, we have prioritised maximising the science and data we can capture,” the company said.
 “We are currently assessing what alternative mission profiles may be feasible at this time.”

-The problems with the propellant were probably the reason that the spacecraft had failed to properly orient itself after it began flying through space, the company said.

-Peregrine Mission One is carrying a host of science projects and instruments, developed by scientists from around the world.
-They had aimed to better understand the Moon, including the availability of resources that could be key for a plan to launch a base on the surface as part of Nasa’s Artemis missions.
+Peregrine Mission One is carrying a host of science projects and instruments developed by scientists from around the world.
+They had aimed to better understand the moon, including the availability of resources – information that could be key to a plan to establish a base on its surface as part of Nasa’s Artemis programme.

 Nasa hopes to send humans back to the lunar surface next year.
-Eventually, it hopes to build a base there, with a view to launching journeys on to Mars.
+Eventually, it hopes to build a base there, with a view to launching journeys onward to Mars.

-The Peregrine mission was also carrying other cargo, including human remains.
-That had led to some criticism from the Navajo Nation, which had criticised the plan to drop those remains onto the lunar surface,
+The Peregrine mission is also carrying other cargo, including human remains and the DNA of former presidents including John F Kennedy.
+The plan to drop the remains onto the moon’s surface prompted some criticism from the Navajo Nation, whose president said that doing so would amount to the “desecration of this sacred space”.

-If it had been successful, Peregrine Mission One would have been the first commercial American spacecraft to achieve a soft landing on the Moon in history, and the first US spacecraft on the lunar surface since the Apollo missions around 50 years ago.
-Only four countries have ever accomplished the feat.
+If it had been successful, Peregrine Mission One would have been the first commercial American spacecraft in history to achieve a soft landing on the moon, and the first US spacecraft to land on the lunar surface since the Apollo missions around 50 years ago.
+Only four countries have ever accomplished this feat.

 A second lander from a company in Houston, Texas, is due to launch next month.